Whatapalaver/CV_temp/README.md

 I am particularly motivated by the potential to harness software skills to improve areas of society whether that is health, fitness or social equality and I would like to ultimately secure a role where I will be doing meaningful, important work.

+I also have mutiple interest such as ice-swimming or powerlifting that occupy me in my spare time - see [Hobbies and Interests](#hobbies-and-interests) for more details.

 **Tech Skills :** Ruby, tSQL, HTML, CSS, MS Excel

 ## Projects